 Danny looked at me and asked the BIG QUESTION “if you had told Reeva to attack would she”?
 Chuckle chuckle……I ask you now…. can you imagine Reeva attacking on command and tearing a stranger apart?

-We recounted the story (with the odd embellishment…as you do)
+We recounted the story to the police.

 Fortunately when I got home they were still white and thank got I took mums advise as a child and had clean ones on with no holes.